 But why beans in the first place?
 From a health perspective, beans are full of protein, fibre, and vitamins, but it’s their sustainability credentials which can really get us bragging.
 Beans are nitrate-fixers, which means they take nitrogen from the air and replenish it into the soil, where other crops might strip nutrients away.
 They are also a ‘cover crop’, meaning they protect the soil from erosion.
 With scientists predicting that, at the current rate, we only have sixty harvests left before we’re running out of topsoil to farm from, it’s safe to say that we need to consider more sustainable crops.

 Realistically, people aren’t going to eat beans unless they enjoy them.
 Amelia recommends treating her beans like pasta, since both foods are filling vehicles for flavour.
 Her favourites are a tomato and mascarpone sauce, or a dish of beans cooked with pancetta, petit pois, and fresh basil.
-(See our video at the end of this article for another recipe idea).
 You can find Bold Bean Co. beans online, or at The Granary in Watlington.

 Hamblin Bread is a neighbourhood bakery in Oxford that only uses stoneground, locally-grown British heritage flour.
 Owners Hugo Thurston and Kate Hamblin will be the first to admit that initially this was just because of the flavour: bread made from stoneground flour is in a different ballpark to bread made with roller-milled, imported white flour.
 (Kate compares the difference to using freshly-ground black pepper instead of dusty, pre-ground stuff.)